spycci.functions sub-module

 • method_el (Engine) – The computational engine to be used in the electronic level of theory calculations

-• method_vib (Engine (optional)) – The computational engine to be used in the vibronic level of theory calculations.
-If set to None (default) the pKa will be computed without the vibronic contributions.
+• method_vib (Engine (optional)) – The computational engine to be used in the vibrational level of theory calculations.
+If set to None (default) the pKa will be computed without the free energy corrections (only electronic energy).

 • method_opt (Engine (optional)) – The computational engine to be used in the geometry optimization of the protonated molecule and its deprotomers.
 If set to None (default) will use xTB gfn2 and the alpb solvent model for water.